Drug-Free Schools and Communities Act

 • Increased spread of infectious diseases.

-Injection of drugs such as heroin, cocaine, and methamphetamine currently accounts for about 12 percent of new AIDS cases.
-Injection drug use is also a major factor in the spread of hepatitis C, a serious, potentially fatal liver disease.
-Injection drug use is not the only way that drug misuse contributes to the spread of infectious diseases.
-Illicit drug use causes a form of intoxication, which interferes with judgment and increases the likelihood of risky sexual behaviors.
-This, in turn, contributes to the spread of HIV/AIDS, hepatitis B and C, and other sexually transmitted diseases.
+Injection of drugs accounts for 1 in 10 of cases of HIV.
+Injection drug use is also a major factor in the spread of hepatitis C, and can be the cause of endocarditis and cellulitis.
+Injection drug use is not the only way that drug use contributes to the spread of infectious diseases.
+Drugs that are misused can cause intoxication, which hinders judgment and increases the chance of risky sexual behaviors, such as condom-less sex.

 Risk from specific drugs: